FedeDP/Clightd/README.md

     $ new_br = ambient_br * max_br
     $ busctl call org.clightd.backlight /org/clightd/backlight org.clightd.backlight setbrightness si "" new_br

-Note that passing an empty string as first parameter will make clightd use first subsystem matching device it finds (through libudev).
+Note that passing an empty/NULL string as first parameter will make clightd use first subsystem matching device it finds (through libudev).
 It should be good to go in most cases.

 ## Bus interface methods
 * *getbrightness* -> takes a backlight kernel interface (eg: intel_backlight) or nothing to just use first backlight kernel interface that libudev finds.